CraneStation/wasmtime-wasi/docs/WASI-api.md

 - <a href="#path_remove_directory.fd" name="path_remove_directory.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

     The working directory at which the resolution of the path starts.

 - <a href="#path_remove_directory.path" name="path_remove_directory.path"></a><code>const char \*<strong>path</strong></code> and <a href="#path_remove_directory.path_len" name="path_remove_directory.path_len"></a><code>size\_t <strong>path\_len</strong></code>

-    The path that needs to be removed.
+    The path to a directory to remove.

 ### <a href="#path_rename" name="path_rename"></a>`__wasi_path_rename()`

-Renames a file.
+Rename a file or directory.

+Note: This is similar to `renameat` in POSIX.

 Inputs:

 - <a href="#path_rename.old_fd" name="path_rename.old_fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>old\_fd</strong></code>

-    The working directory at which the resolution of the source path starts.
+    The working directory at which the resolution of the old path starts.

 - <a href="#path_rename.old_path" name="path_rename.old_path"></a><code>const char \*<strong>old\_path</strong></code> and <a href="#path_rename.old_path_len" name="path_rename.old_path_len"></a><code>size\_t <strong>old\_path\_len</strong></code>

-    The source path of the file that should be renamed.
+    The source path of the file or directory to rename.

 - <a href="#path_rename.new_fd" name="path_rename.new_fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>new\_fd</strong></code>

-    The working directory at which the resolution of the destination path starts.
+    The working directory at which the resolution of the new path starts.

 - <a href="#path_rename.new_path" name="path_rename.new_path"></a><code>const char \*<strong>new\_path</strong></code> and <a href="#path_rename.new_path_len" name="path_rename.new_path_len"></a><code>size\_t <strong>new\_path\_len</strong></code>

-    The destination path to which the file should be renamed.
+    The destination path to which to rename the file or directory.

 ### <a href="#path_symlink" name="path_symlink"></a>`__wasi_path_symlink()`

-Creates a symbolic link.
+Create a symbolic link.

+Note: This is similar to `symlinkat` in POSIX.

 Inputs: